Aaasisss/aaasisss/README.md

 <h1 align="center">Hey 👋, Namaste, Hola, Bonjour, olá</h1>
 <p>
-    I have recently completed Bachelor's in IT, currently seeking an opportunity as a Software Engineer.
-    I am moslty involved in front end tasks using ReactJS and NextJS, and learning back end (Express) and cloud operations (AWS) as well.
+    I have recently completed my Bachelor's in IT, currently seeking an opportunity as a Software Engineer.
+I am mostly involved in front-end tasks using ReactJS and NextJS and learning back-end (Express) and cloud operations (AWS) as well.
 </p>
 <p>
-    I tend to be overwhelmed time to time when I realize how much there is to learn.
+    I tend to be overwhelmed from time to time when I realize how much there is to learn.
 Then I take a break and procrastinate with my guitar.
 Then I get overwhelmed again when I realize how bad I am playing it.
 Then I take a break and go back to my computer.
 </p>
 <p>
     I have not figured out yet what to do with my life.
 For now, I enjoy creating things on the internet and that's what I am doing.
 </p>

 ### My tech stack